Potting Soil 101: The Essentials for Healthy Plant Growth

 - Opt for a mix containing organic matter like coconut coir, bark or wood chips for moisture retention.
 These ingredients help keep the soil moist without becoming waterlogged.

-- Look for perlite or vermiculite, which can help improve drainage and aeration.
-These materials assist in preventing the soil from compacting and making sure that the roots get enough air.
+- Look for perlite or pumice, which can help improve drainage and aeration.
+These materials assist in preventing the soil from compacting and making sure that the roots get enough air longer term.

 Tailored Mixes

 - Some plants (succulents and cacti) require an extra well-draining mix to mimic their natural habitats.
 We highly suggest finding a potting mix that is specifically designed for these plants.
-These special soils generally contain more sand or grit to enhance their drainage.
+These special soils generally contain less organic material (previously living components) and more grit to reduce the amount of moisture retained at any given time for these desert dwellers.

 - For other plants – such as orchids, there are specialty mixes available that cater to their unique growing conditions.
-Orchids are epiphytes, meaning they naturally grow on trees and get air to their roots rather than sitting in soil.
-Opt for a lightweight chunky mix that provides excellent drainage.
+Orchids are epiphytes, meaning they naturally grow on trees and get consistent air flow to their roots rather than sitting in soil.
+Opt for a lightweight, chunky mix that provides excellent drainage.

 Nutrient Content